HackerSpace-PESU/Best11-Fantasycricket/README.md

 ## How do I contribute to this project????

-We have created two issues for you in the Issues section namely Web Scraping and The algorithm </br></br>
-To contribute to this project, first fork the repo then , You can complete the problems presented in each issue and set up a Pull Request, If we think it helps the project or if you have fulfilled the requirements , we will merge it and CONGRATULATIONS, you are a contributor
+To contribute to this project, first fork the repo then , You can complete the problems presented in any issue and set up a Pull Request, If we think it helps the project or if you have fulfilled the requirements , we will merge it and CONGRATULATIONS, you are a contributor
 </br></br>
 If you have any suggestions for our project , do raise a issue and we will look into it and if we think it helps our project we will keep it open until its implemented by us or by anyone else
 </br></br>